 - Stock your items.
 Stocking your items at a warehouse will allow your team to send complete direct mail packages at the click of a button.
 Sendoso’s Standard Direct Mail service enables our customers to store their items at one of our global warehouses for quick and easy sends.

-Use Direct Mail Campaigns Throughout the Customer Lifecycle
+Use Direct Mail Marketing Campaigns Throughout the Customer Lifecycle

-You’re likely already running targeted ads, exhibiting at industry events, and disseminating content marketing materials to educate audiences and guide prospects through the decision making process.
+You’re likely already running targeted ads, exhibiting at industry events, and disseminating content marketing materials to educate people and guide prospects through the decision-making process.
 You may even be using direct mail to onboard new customers and employees.
 When operated correctly, direct mail will complement the channels you’re already using to drive:

 Send a handwritten note and follow up with an email to book a demo.
 The personal touch of the handwritten note will make your prospect that much more likely to open your email and book a demo.